About audiology, speech and learning care at Children’s Hospital Colorado

 The multidisciplinary Sie Center provides comprehensive family-centered care to infants, toddlers, children and adolescents with Down syndrome.
 The Sie Center is a cooperative effort of Children's Colorado and the University of Colorado-Anschutz to offer a continuum of care from pediatric experts in developmental pediatrics, physical therapy, speech-language pathology and social work.

-The CDU evaluates children with a variety of developmental and neurobehavioral differences, providing single-specialty evaluations as well as an interdisciplinary team approach, where multiple specialties see a child during a single appointment.
+Developmental Pediatrics evaluates children with a variety of developmental and neurobehavioral differences, providing single-specialty evaluations as well as an interdisciplinary team approach, where multiple specialties see a child during a single appointment.
 Specially trained clinicians provide patients and families with the resources necessary to understand a diagnosis, cope with the challenges they might face and find appropriate therapies or interventions.
 For more information, call 720-777-6630.

 Multidisciplinary Outpatient Rehabilitation Evaluation (MORE)